bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 **Pay To Script Hash (P2SH)**

 P2SH is used to send a transaction to a script hash.
-Each of the standard scriptPubKeys can be used as a P2SH redeemScript, but in practice only the multisig scriptPubKey makes sense until more transaction types are made standard.
+Each of the standard pubkey scripts can be used as a P2SH redeem script, but in practice only the multisig pubkey script makes sense until more transaction types are made standard.

 {% endautocrossref %}

 ~~~
-scriptPubKey: OP_HASH160 <Hash160(redeemScript)> OP_EQUAL
+Pubkey script: OP_HASH160 <Hash160(redeemScript)> OP_EQUAL
-scriptSig: <sig> [sig] [sig...] <redeemScript>
+Signature script: <sig> [sig] [sig...] <redeemScript>
 ~~~

 {% autocrossref %}